alan22222/Request-forum-Agile-webDev/README.md

 3. Create Post
 4. View and interact with Feed Page
 5. Create Comment
+6. View Profile
-6. Logout
+7. Logout
-7. Login again or Create new user
+8. Login again or Create new user